lrslab/nanoCEM/docs/tutorials.md

 # ![logo](logo_tiny.png "nanoCEM")Quick start

-This quick start guide outlines the steps to use the nanoCEM command line for analyzing our example data, which consists of the E. coli 23S rRNA around a known m6A site(A2030). nanoCEM will calculate alignment features and current event features within this specified region.
+This quick start guide outlines the steps to use the nanoCEM command line for analyzing our example data, which consists of the E. coli 23S rRNA around a known m6A site (A2030). nanoCEM will calculate alignment features and current event features within this specified region.

-If you want to deal DNA data, remember to delete all `--rna` in the following commands
+If you want to deal with DNA data, remember to delete all `--rna` in the following commands.

 ## Dataprep

-Before utilizing NanoCEM, it is required to convert the raw data format to the appropriate format(single-format `fast5` or `blow5`) and perform basecalling to obtain a `fastq` file.
+Before utilizing NanoCEM, it is required to convert the raw data format to the appropriate format (single-format `fast5` or `blow5`) and perform basecalling to obtain a `fastq` file.
 Subsequently, select a suitable reference `fasta` file based on research requirements and proceed with the re-squiggle process using either `tombo` or `f5c`.